TRIAEIOU/Insert-markdown/README.md

 # Editor Scripts & Symbols
-Anki addon to run custom scripts and insert symbols/strings in the Anki editor using keyboard shortcuts or popup menus.
+Anki addon (https://ankiweb.net/shared/info/2065559429) to run custom scripts and insert symbols/strings in the Anki editor using keyboard shortcuts or popup menus (Anki forum https://forums.ankiweb.net/t/editor-js-snippets-support-thread/14958).

 Configure symbols/strings, JavaScript or Python snippets to be inserted/executed in the editor from keyboard shortcuts (Qt format, see https://doc.qt.io/qt-5/qkeysequence.html).